fizzbee-io/website/content/tutorials/getting-started.md

 Although this might look like a simple if condition, it is not in some cases.

 For example: the require statement aborts the current fork completely.
 So, when used within a loop, the entire fork would be abandoned.
-So, when used within an for loop, a require on one, would imply the entire loop is abandoned (not just return/continue).
+So, when used within a for loop, require would imply the entire loop is abandoned (not just return/continue).

 {{% fizzbee %}}
 action Init: